-When we apply for life insurance, there are three primary factors that determine the rate classification: our age at the time of the application, our current and previous health status, and the amount of life insurance coverage we wish to purchase.
+When we apply for life insurance, there are three primary factors that determine the rate classification: our age at the time of the application, the amount of life insurance coverage we wish to purchase and our health.
+One health condition that matters is hepatitis, and here we will focus on hepatitis c life insurance.

 Certainly, the applicant’s health condition sits at the top of the underwriting concerns since we can’t change our age and the amount of life insurance is typically never a deal breaker for the underwriter or applicant (meaning it’s negotiable).